get-edi/raspbian-cross-compiler/README.md

     * sudo apt-get install devscripts build-essential lintian
     * DEB_BUILD_OPTIONS='parallel=1' debuild -us -uc
     * Fetch the rebuilt libraries plus gcc-8-base_*_armhf.deb.
-8. Upload all recompiled debs to get-edi/raspbian-cross-compiler
+8. Upload all recompiled debs to get-edi/raspbian-cross-compiler.
+   Also download a linux-libc-dev*.deb amd64 and armhf (from Debian, contains just headers) and add it to get-edi/raspbian-cross-compiler.
 9. Uncomment the tasks that yet got excluded in step 1 (set gcc_bootstrap_environment to False).
 10. Use edi-raspbian according to step 2 to generate a cross compilation container.
 11. Test the cross compilation container according to https://www.get-edi.io/Cross-Compiling-for-Raspbian/ and run the